As you look toward ways to improve our world, consider the impact of your contributions to NMH.

 Each year, the school’s philanthropic priority is to create and maintain a strong NMH Fund.
 Thousands of alumni, parents, and friends of NMH come together for this crucial common goal: to affirm the value of an NMH education and to ensure that the NMH experience is available for generations to come.
 Large or small, annual gifts make NMH a strong, dynamic place where the next generation of leaders and changemakers will learn and grow.
 Make an NMH Fund gift today.

-Right now, NMH is also focused on realizing our 2020 Strategic Plan.
-And we are in the quiet phase of what will be the largest capital campaign in the school’s history, with the goals of increasing endowment (for financial aid, faculty development, and campus stewardship), increasing the NMH Fund, and building new facilities that will support academics, family life, athletics, and health.
+Right now, NMH is in the quiet phase of what will be the largest capital campaign in the school’s history, with the goals of increasing endowment (for financial aid, faculty development, and campus stewardship), increasing the NMH Fund, and building new facilities that will support academics, family life, and athletics.
 We hope you will find a project that captures your attention and that you will help fund.

-Northfield Mount Hermon is making plans for a new boathouse to serve its rowing program.
-The much-needed facility will replace a 50-year-old building that has long been too small for the program it serves.
+Currently under construction, the Draper Riverhouse will replace a 50-year-old boathouse that has long been too small for the NMH Rowing Program.
 NMH offers competitive rowing in both the fall and spring seasons, and each year more than 80 students participate, making it one of the school’s most popular sports.
 Learn more.

 In 2013, NMH built six new faculty homes in what has become known as "faculty village."
 The $2.4 million project was completed in 2015.
 Learn more.